 - Create a permission policy called "Sales Enablement" with:

-- Meetings: People who are in groups → select "Sellers"
+- Meetings: Selected teams → select "Sellers"

-- Coaching: People who are in groups → select "Sellers"
+- Coaching: Selected teams → select "Sellers"

-- Insights: People who are in groups → select "Sellers"
+- Insights: Selected teams → select "Sellers"

 - Enablement: Enable company template management